RainrainWu/RainrainWu.github.io/content/posts/collaborative_negotiation.md

 By elevating the discussion and reframing the problem, there may be opportunities to discover new possibilities for collaboration.

-## Clarify the goals and limitations of both parties and collaborate to find a solution
+## Clarify the goals and limitations of both sides and collaborate to find a solution

-Breaking the deadlock can also be achieved by sincerely asking the other party about their current considerations or limitations.
-This can help establish a shared perspective and clarify the goals of both parties.
+Breaking the deadlock can also be achieved by sincerely asking the other side about their current considerations or limitations.
+This can help establish a shared perspective and clarify the goals of both sides.
 By engaging in candid communication, you can work together towards finding a mutually beneficial solution.

 Most of the time, nothing will be changed whether we choose to be transparent or withhold information.
 However, a desirable outcome can be achieved by exchanging ideas and arriving at a feasible solution.